Natural Treatment for PTSD (Post Traumatic Stress Disorder)

 This photograph is of Veteran Perry Hopman who is a medic serving in Iraq.
 He suffered Blast Force Injuries.

 He relies on 22 medications daily to keep the nightmares and pain at bay.

-Photograph taken by Lynn Johnson of National Geographic.
+The photograph was taken by Lynn Johnson of National Geographic.
 To learn more read the article:

-There are effective, natural alternatives to treat PTSD:
+There are effective, natural treatments for PTSD

-- Mindfulness: Mindfulness is associated with fewer PTSD symptoms, depression, anxiety and other symptoms commonly experienced in those who have endured trauma.
+- Mindfulness: Mindfulness is associated with fewer PTSD symptoms, depression, anxiety, and other symptoms commonly experienced in those who have endured trauma.
 There is a substantial amount of evidence supporting this, example studies may be found to the right.